-You can also arm the anti-theft system with the factory installed remote entry system or the keyless entry system by following this sequence:
+You can also arm the anti-theft system by following this sequence:

 - 1. Remove the key from the ignition.
 The hood must be closed to arm the system. - 2.
-Close all of the doors. - 3.
-Press the remote entry transmitter LOCK button or use the keyless entry system by pressing 7/8 and 9/0 at the same time.
-The alarm indicator will come on for 30 seconds to show the alarm is arming and then turn off to show that it has armed.
+Close all of the doors and liftgate. - 3.
+Press the remote entry transmitter LOCK button.
+The alarm indicator will come on for 30 seconds to show the alarm is arming and then flash to show that it has armed.